Chookie/dropwizard-helloswagger/README.md

-# dropwizard-helloworld-gradle
+# dropwizard-helloswagger
-hello world example from dropwizard using gradle and creating fatjars Simple conversion of https://dropwizard.github.io/dropwizard/manual/core.html to use gradle
+Using https://github.com/swagger-api/swagger-core/wiki/JavaDropwizard-Quickstart to implement Swagger on the dropwizard hello world sampl https://dropwizard.github.io/dropwizard/manual/core.html to use gradle